PavkataProds/PavkataProds/README.md

-I’m currently working with C++ and Java, and have experience with C#, SQL, and Haskell.
+I’m currently working with C# and .Net Maui, and have experience with C++, Java, SQL, and Haskell.